-Section 4 states the objectives of studying the base case and offshore wind sensitivity portfolios and details the inputs CPUC staff provided to the mapping process.
+Section 4 states the objectives of studying the base case portfolio and details the inputs CPUC staff provided to the mapping process.

-Section 5 summarizes the updates made to the proposed methodology used by CPUC, CAISO and CEC staff to conduct busbar mapping and produce other inputs and assumptions for the 2023-2024 TPP.
+Section 5 summarizes the updates made to the proposed methodology4 used by CPUC, CAISO and CEC staff to conduct busbar mapping and produce other inputs and assumptions for the 2023-2024 TPP.